 At the time the picture was taken Robbins was a crew member of the USS Sturtevant, a torpedo boat destroyer that had recently been deployed by the American Navy on a series of diplomatic missions in the Adriatic.
 Extraordinarily, the ship had been named after the brother of one of Scott’s closest friends, Ruth Sturtevant.
 It was the most tragic of tales.
 Ensign Albert Dillon Sturtevant, the son of a prominent Washington lawyer, had enlisted in the US Naval Reserve Flying Corps in March 1917.
 Within weeks of arriving at camp his considerable physical prowess and academic accomplishments at the Sheffield Scientific School in Yale had brought him to the attention of Admiral Sims who selected him for aerial reconnaissance training first at Hungtingdon, Long Island, then at West Palm Beach Florida, before eventually being deployed to the British Naval Flying Station in Felixstowe.
 It was in England that he received his final two-months intensive training.
 Albert was reported missing in action in the third week of February 1918.
 A few days later the sad truth emerged.
 The 24 year old Albert had lost his life on escort duty high above the North Sea Coast in his Curtiss H-12B Seaplane.
 He and his co-pilot had been in charge of a crew of four, the other men handling the machine-guns.
 There were no survivors.
 According to a statement released by Admiral Sims, the young man had been ambushed by ten enemy planes and gone down in flames into the ocean.
 Another plane in the convoy recognized the hopelessness of the situation and escaped to safety.
 Albert, as lead pilot, was duty bound to battle on, bringing down two of the enemy aircraft before crippled he ditched in the sea not far from the shoreline of Belgium.
 No body was ever found and he was posthumously awarded the Navy Cross for the bravery he had shown in battle.

-President Wilson had written personally to Albert’s father expressing a grief that the whole shared: “It was a death in the field of honor assuredly, and there must be great pride in your heart that such was the case, but that does not alter the fact that you have lost a beloved son and my heart goes out to you in genuine sympathy.”
-[6] Just two years earlier, Albert’s picture had graced the pages of the nation’s papers when his Yale varsity rowing team had earned an historic victory over Harvard.
+President Wilson had written personally to Albert’s father expressing a grief that was shared by the whole nation: “It was a death in the field of honor assuredly, and there must be great pride in your heart that such was the case, but that does not alter the fact that you have lost a beloved son and my heart goes out to you in genuine sympathy.”
+[6] Just two years earlier, Albert’s picture had graced the pages of the country’s papers when his Yale varsity rowing team had earned an historic victory over Harvard.
 They had won by a bare margin of two feet, their first win in seven years.
 That same face, handsome and heroic, now stared out from the pages of the country’s newspapers for entirely different reasons; the great ‘Washington flyer’ was dead and he and gallant crew floated lifelessly on the waves between England and Holland.
 [7] After making the 4,000 mile journey from New York to Venice, Scott was faced with a glaring and uneasy memories of his war service back home.
 Any satisfaction he’d got in dodging Memorial Day back in Paris had been short lived.
 Despite all his valiant efforts to avoid the celebrations he had found himself with the most intimate and painful reminder of his failure to serve abroad.
 It must have been difficult to comprehend: the ship sitting in the harbour in front of him had been named after someone whose family he knew.
 Did he know it was there?
 Had this stop-off been planned with a tour of the ship in mind?
 It’s really very difficult to tell.

 The Sturtevants of Washington